jkempf42/kube-volttron/gateway-node/README.md

 and real) running on the host IP subnet.
 The Volttron BACnet Proxy Agent communicates with the Volttron Platform Driver Agent via the VIP bus running on the Unix socket 22916.
 Similarly, the other Volttron agents communicate amongst themselves using the VIP bus.
 The Actuator Agent, Forwarding Historian, and Volttron Central Platform Agent communicate with the Volttron Central pod using HTTPs over the intra cluster network on port 8443.
-T Note that at this time the Volttron BACnet Proxy Agent does not conduct BACnet broadcast (WhoIs/IAm) but this architecture should enable broadcast from and to the gateway pod in the future.
+Note that at this time the Volttron BACnet Proxy Agent does not conduct BACnet broadcast (WhoIs/IAm) but this architecture should enable broadcast from and to the gateway pod in the future.
 Without the second interface, the gateway pod cannot communicate with BACnet devices